gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 for details on AWS error messages related to AWS IAM roles.

-The [cloudstore](https://github.com/steveloughran/cloudstore) module's StoreDiag utility can also be used to explore delegation token support.
+The [cloudstore](https://github.com/steveloughran/cloudstore) module's StoreDiag utility can also be used to explore delegation token support

 ### Submitted job cannot authenticate